 3) Is my nail painful or sensitive?

 Pain isn’t always associated with a fungal nail infection, but it certainly can be.
 As the nail thickens and becomes brittle, wearing shoes as well as exercising, walking, and even standing in some cases can irritate the nail and cause pain.
-Infected nails can separate from the nail bed (a condition called onycholysis), also causing discomfort.
+Infected nails can separate from the nail bed (a condition called onycholysis

 4) Does my nail give off a foul odor?